#regex #grep #grammar #manipulation #localization #language #github-action

 Run against multiple files

-Use the --files option to run against multiple files, in-place.
+Use the --glob option to run against multiple files, in-place.
 This option accepts a glob pattern.
 The glob is processed within srgn: it must be quoted to prevent premature shell interpretation.
+The --glob option takes precedence over the heuristics of language scoping.
+For example,

 srgn will process results fully parallel, using all available threads.
 For example, 450k lines of Python are processed in about a second, altering over 1000 lines across a couple hundred files: